-The school evaluates the safety plan annually and updates it as needed.
-Safety procedures, including elements of the Safe School Plan, are reviewed with school and district staff in the fall, at the start of each school year.
-The plan was last updated and reviewed with school staff in February 2006.
+The school evaluates the safety plan annually and updated it in October, 2017.
+Safety procedures, including elements of the Safe School Plan, are reviewed with school and district staff as well as the School Site Council at the start of each school year.
 A Safe Schools Committee was formed in December 2012 to review and revise the School Safety Plan.
 A copy of the plan is available for public review at the school office.

 Borrego Springs Middle School and High School collaborate with local law enforcement in drills and simulations of threatening situations that might endanger our students.
-A highly realistic "Shooter on Campus" drill was held in collaboration with the sheriff's department and the State Park Peace Officers.
+A highly realistic "Shooter on Campus" drill is annually held in collaboration with the Sheriff's Department and the State Park Peace Officers.
 A Canine Narcotics Unit visits the High School every year.
-Fire drills and/or earthquake drills are also conducted.
+Fire drills and/or earthquake drills are also conducted regularly, per education code.
 Parking lots have been designated for "visitors only" in order to ensure oversight of visitors on campus.
 Narcotic canine units visit the site without notice to staff and students.